May 24, 2020 UV-C Lamps – A Short (Wave) History

 Throughout the next few decades, UV-C was applied in schools and hospitals across the country, proving its ability to inactivate microorganisms and bacteria.

 Over the next few decades, the scientific community’s understanding of UV-C and its impact on microorganisms continued to broaden.
-In various studies, UV-C was shown to be effective in inactivating E. coli and tuberculosis.
+In various studies, UV-C was shown to effectively inactivate E. coli and tuberculosis.

 Around this time, the earliest applications of UV-C in HVAC/R systems appeared, although champions of the technology struggled to reproduce the success of Wells in preventing the airborne spread of measles[4,5,6,7].
 This delay slowed the enthusiasm around UVGI, which waned further as Americans embraced a new infection-control panacea in the late 1950s: antibiotics.